 - Strange Sounds

 A minor amount of noises are usual.
-If you hear loud rattling sounds originating from your water heater, it may be a an indication there is a problem.
+If you hear loud rattling sounds originating from your water heater, it may be an indication there is a problem.

 If residue has developed inside, your water heater may be less economical.
 This might end in higher utility bills and likely ruin to your system.